roock/bareos_exporter/README.md

 - Total amount of bytes and files saved
 - Latest executed job metrics (level, errors, execution time, bytes and files saved)
-- Latest full job (level = F) metrics
 - Amount of scheduled jobs
-- Amount of bytes and volumes in pools
+- Amount of bytes and volumes in pools (split by purgeable and expired)

 ### Flags